Azad77/backup_hashnode/ckqf3xyl20kmsgss1avohdf2y.md

+---
-# 9- Modules in Python
+title: "9- Modules in Python"
+datePublished: Sun Jun 27 2021 11:27:18 GMT+0000 (Coordinated Universal Time)
+cuid: ckqf3xyl20kmsgss1avohdf2y
+slug: 9-modules-in-python
+tags: tutorial, python, research, learning, programming-languages

+---

-In the modules, we can use a set of functions without being required to redefine them.
-Then, from a group of related modules, we can create a package.
-Create a simple module:
+In Python, modules allow us to use a set of functions without the need to redefine them.
+We can group related modules to create a package.
+Here is an example of a simple module:

 ```python
 def hi(name):
     print("Hello, " + name)
 ```

-Save it as "module1" in your directory.
+Save this module as "module1" in your directory.

-Use the module:
+To use the module, simply import it as follows:

 ```python
 import module1